Nominating Officers

 The belief that the people of God are called to be leaders is at the heart of the Presbyterian way.
 In our form of government, church members choose leaders to represent them.
 Thus each year we encourage members of the congregation to recommend leadership candidates or volunteer to be considered themselves.

-As part of the recommendation processes, the Nominating Committee asks that you give prayerful thought to those individuals — including yourself — that you feel have demonstrated gifts for leadership and a commitment to the life and ministry of this congregation.
-Please recommend those whom you believe will be committed and impactful in serving in the offices of Elder, Deacon, or Trustee, or as members of the board of Chicago Lights or as at-large members of the Nominating Committee.
+As part of the recommendation processes, each fall the Nominating Committee asks that you give prayerful thought to those individuals — including yourself — that you feel have demonstrated gifts for leadership and a commitment to the life and ministry of this congregation.
+Please recommend those whom you believe will be committed and impactful in serving in the offices of Elder, Deacon, or Trustee, or as at-large members of the Nominating Committee.

 Jump down to: